 Right now I’m starting six varieties of tomatoes, a purple tomatillo, and a shishito pepper in 16 tiny seed starting pots recycled from years past.
 While 16 sounds like a reasonable number, it’s not uncommon for me to have upwards of 100 pots or more, of all sizes, once I’m in the thick of seed starting season.
 And, I rarely buy new pots.

 I have a huge collection of containers in the yard, ranging from 1-inch seed starting flats to 1-gallon plastic pots.
 At one time or another I brought these home from various nurseries, and have rinsed and reused them season after season.

 If you’re the crafty type, you can easily make your own pots from newspapers and eggshells.
-Cranking out a season’s worth of newspaper pots is an especially well suited activity for a rainy day, movie night, or polar vortex week.
+Cranking out a season’s worth of newspaper pots is an especially well suited activity for a rainy day or movie night.
 (Try this with toilet paper tubes too.)

 And while my eggshells now get crushed up and fed to my chickens as extra calcium, they still make great containers for starting just a few seeds on your windowsill.